MicrosoftDocs/azure-ai-docs/articles/ai-studio/quickstarts/get-started-code.md

 1. Remove the last line of the script that prints a response.

 1. Now define a `get_chat_response` function that takes messages and context, generates a system message using a prompt template, and calls a model.
-Add this code to your **chat.py** file:
+Add this code to your  existing **chat.py** file:

     :::code language="python" source="~/azureai-samples-nov2024/scenarios/inference/chat-app/chat-template.py" id="chat_function":::